jlherren/andeo-lunch/backend/README.md

 # Database configuration

-Create a file `config.json` and fill it with this for a MySQL database:
+Create a file `config.json` and fill it with this for a MariaDB database:

     {
         "database": {